 “I found that it takes a bundle each day for 10 to 15 days.
 I mix it in a green salad with my favorite dressing and find it an interesting flavor.
 My skin has been completely clear for six years.
 If I notice a small patch starting to get rough once or twice a year, I eat a bundle of cilantro for two or three meals and have no more skin problems!”

-We could find no research to support his claims, but since then we have heard from others who have also reported benefit.
+Since receiving this report, we have heard from others who have also tried cilantro and reported benefit.

 One person offered this follow-up: